alexander-pastukhov/bistable_history/paper.md

 ```

 The package extends the analysis to multiple experimental runs (via the `run` argument that specifies a variable that identifies individual runs), experimental session (via the `session` argument) that are assumed to have different average dominance phase durations [@Suzuki2007],
 to multiple participants (via `random_effect` argument).
-It also allows to incorporate fixed effects, although they are restricted to continuous metric variables (see a vignette on reusing model code directly in Stan for overcoming these limitations).
+It also allows incorporating fixed effects, although they are restricted to continuous metric variables (see a vignette on reusing model code directly in Stan for overcoming these limitations).

 The example below demonstrates an analysis for many observers (`random_effect = "Observer"`) who performed multiple runs (`run = "Block"`) taking into account when the dominance phase occurred (`fixed_effects = "LogTime"`).
-It also uses custom prior for tau parameter and custom control parameters for Stan sampler.
+It also uses custom prior for `tau` parameter and custom control parameters for Stan sampler.
 Please refer to “Usage Examples” vignette for details on these and other settings.
 ```r
 library(bistablehistory)
 library(tidyverse)